by Jay Traugott

 Five standard options are available for the new R: Tornado Red, Deep Black Pearl, Indium Gray, Lapiz Blue, and Oryx White.
 Optional colors fall under VW's Spektrum range, and there are 40 (yes, FORTY) of them, at an additional cost of $2,500.
 If you like blue, there are 11 additional shades to choose from, with turquoises, greens, grays, yellows, and a number of surprisingly attractive purple hues too.
 However, because we aren't reviewing a ricer Honda here, we'd be most happy in a Deep Blue Pearl Golf R - the same color that the Mk4 and Mk5 R32 Golfs were available in.
 Elegant and different, but with a story to it, too.

 The Golf R is a standalone model, with R almost being a separate brand in itself.
 No Competition pack or Performance Plus package is offered here - the R as it rolls off the factory floor is the fastest Golf you can buy.
 A Haldex-derived 4Motion all-wheel-drive system drives the front wheels most of the time, with the rears being activated only when necessary.
 A six-speed manual is standard, but for $1,100, VW will fit their brilliant seven-speed DSG dual-clutch system.
 The 2.0-liter turbo powerplant is almost identical to that found in the GTI, but here it makes use of a larger IS38 turbo to produce 288 hp and 280 lb-ft.
-The crankshaft is forged for greater strength, and with the optional DSG, launch control is available, allowing the sprint from 0-60 mph to be dispatched in around 4.5 seconds.
+The crankshaft is forged for greater strength, and with the optional DSG, launch control is available, allowing the sprint from 0 to 60 mph to be dispatched in around 4.5 seconds.
 The manual version will also manage a sub-five second time, and both will crack 155 mph before running into the limiter.
-The manual will be outpaced by the likes of the Focus RS, but its power deficit is overcome with the quick-shifting DSG matching the Blue Oval's sprint time, and in some independent tests, beating it.
+The manual will be outpaced by the likes of the Focus RS, but its power deficit is overcome with the quick-shifting DSG matching the Blue Oval's sprint time, and in some independent test drives, beating it.

 The R's biggest party trick is arguably not its power bump over the GTI - it's the four-wheel grip.
 This changes the character of the car considerably, and where we preferred a manual in the GTI, this more powerful 288 hp engine with 280 lb-ft is best exploited with the optional dual-clutch transmission.
 The addition of 4Motion to this car means that it is less engaging than the GTI but also faster, and having paddles to change gears enhances the 2.0-liter turbo's feeling of blistering acceleration.
 The standard six-speed manual is great fun too, but the seven-speed DSG makes more sense for all-out acceleration as well as for daily commuting.
 Regardless of which option is decided on, the R pulls fiercely from the line, with any traction issues being controlled with an almost undetectable precision.
 There is a slight hint of turbo lag thanks to the larger turbocharger, this is more noticeable in the manual but the DSG 'box hides it better.
 Overall, as much as we love three pedals, the automatic gearbox works so well in this particular Golf that it'd be an oversight to dismiss it from consideration.